medmaca/PGCNA/README.md

 		* *_RetainF*_Genes.txt : Genes that remain after -f/--retainF filtering ordered by decending standard deviation
 	* FAST_UNFOLD : Root folder for output from fast unfold
 		* *retainF1.0_EPG3 : folder specific to an input data file
-			* Clusters : Clusters output by the FastUnfold **hierarchy** tool
+			* Clusters : Clusterings output by the FastUnfold **hierarchy** tool
 			* **ClustersLists** : Contains subfolders for the -r/--fuRetain number of "best" clusterings.
-Each subfolder contains genes split across the modules (M1...M*.txt)
+Each subfolder contains genes split across the clusters/modules (M1...M*.txt)
 			* **ClustersTxt** : Contains the -r/--fuRetain number of "best" clusterings as individual *.csv files
 			* GeneIntMap.txt : Mapping of gene to numbers, required to get back to gene names after processing with **louvain**
-			* modScores.txt : Modularity scores across all clustering -- used to rank Clusters by and select "best" to retain (-r/--fuRetain)
+			* modScores.txt : Modularity scores across all clusterings -- used to rank clusterings by and select "best" to retain (-r/--fuRetain)
 			* sym_edges.bin : binary version of sym_edges.txt output by FastUnfold **convert** tool and required by **louvain**
 			* sym_edges.txt : gene pairs (encoded as numbers, see GeneIntMap.txt) along with their correlation score.
 			* sym_edges.weights | Edge weights, output by FastUnfold **convert** tool and require by **louvain**